Hijab and burqa controversies in Europe: Germany

 In Germany, women in burqas or chadors are forbidden to drive motor vehicles for reasons of road safety.
 The Federal Transport Ministry confirmed that a de facto ban already exists.

-In 2006, Ekin Deligöz, a Turkish-born woman parliamentarian, triggered an uproar by calling on fellow Turkish German women to take off their scarves as a way to show their willingness to integrate in German society.
+In 2006, Ekin Deligöz, a Turkish-born woman parliamentarian, triggered an uproar by calling on fellow Turkish German women to take off their scarves as a way to show their willingness to integrate into German society.

-Naime Çakir, a Muslim activist in Germany, raises other concerns related to headscarves in that banning them in fact increases discrimination of Muslim women and aggravates their integration into the modern society by making it harder for them to find a job and forcing them into an acute conflict between family and society, which places a much more disastrous burden on Muslim women than on Muslim men (see namus and "honor killing" articles). Çakir states that for women, education and career are more important for emancipation than external attributes of clothing.
+Name Çakir, a Muslim activist in Germany, raises other concerns related to headscarves in that banning them increases discrimination against Muslim women and aggravates their integration into modern society by making it harder for them to find a job and forcing them into an acute conflict between family and society, which places a much more disastrous burden on Muslim women than on Muslim men (see names and "honor killing" articles). Çakir states that for women, education and career are more important for emancipation than external attributes of clothing.

-In 2017, a legal ban on face-covering clothing for soldiers and state workers during work were approved by German parliament.
+In 2017, a legal ban on face-covering clothing for soldiers and state workers during work was approved by German parliament.
 The same year, a legal ban on face-covering clothing for car and truck drivers were approved by German Ministry of Traffic.

 In July 2020, the Green-led government of Baden-Württemberg banned full-face coverings, burqas and niqabs for all school children.
 The rule will apply to primary and secondary education.

-The Alternative for Germany are the largest party in Germany that advocates a ban on the burqa and niqab in public places.
+The Alternative for Germany is the largest party in Germany that advocates a ban on the burqa and niqab in public places.